This is part 3 of a small series about toxins. If you have not read What is Detox and How to Prep for Detox, start here

 Lemons – add flavor to anything and provide an excellent source of vitamin C and other goodies.
 Some people blend whole organic lemons for a better whole-food balance.
 Lemon juice is pasteurized and imbalanced, and should be avoided.

 Avocados – contain very healthy fats and antioxidants.
 Try not to go overboard with these though.
 I think 3-4 per week was recommended a few places.
+They are loaded with a few nutrients that some of us need to be careful with, like copper.

 Walnuts – are filled with excellent stuff that is great for our body in general.
 These are usually good in small amounts a few times a day, don’t pig out on them.
+Our body can only digest and absorb nutrients from nuts that are broken and chewed.
+If we were to swallow them whole, we would only absorb a thin layer on the outside of them, so chew them to a pulp for max absorption.

 Turmeric – is a powerhouse and adds a nice flavor to some dishes.
 Use black pepper and a healthy fat to activate turmeric and don’t go crazy, a lot of turmeric is contaminated with heavy metals, so I only sprinkle it on black pepper and healthy fat food randomly.